-A sample MIF file is presented in Fig. 4.
+A sample MIF 1.1 file is presented in Fig. 4.
 The first line of a MIF file must be of the form "# MIF x.y", where x.y represents the format revision number.
-OOMMF reads and writes the MIF 1.1 format.
 (There was a MIF 1.0 format, but it was never part of a released version of OOMMF.)
-It is recommended that MIF files be given names ending in the .mif file extension so that MIF files may be easily identified.

-After the format identifier line, any line ending in a backslash, '\', is joined to the succeeding line before any other processing is performed.
+After the format identifier line, any line ending in a backslash, ' $\$ ', is joined to the succeeding line before any other processing is performed.
 Lines beginning with a '#' character are comments and are ignored.
 Blank lines are also ignored.